 What this program is, is essentially allowing eligible card members the opportunity to now redeem points on the Chase Ultimate Rewards® site to pay for everyday purchases such as groceries, dining and home improvement.
 You would then select which purchases you’d like to get paid back for and receive the reimbursement for these purchases with a statement credit.
 This program launched May 31st, starting with Chase Sapphire Reserve® and Preferred® card members allowing points on these types of purchases to be worth between 25-50% more.

 One thing to keep in mind, however, is that if you are planning on traveling in the next year, you typically will still get the most out of your points by using them for travel rather than this statement credit option for select everyday purchase categories.
-For example, if you were to use the Pay Yourself Back option with a Chase Sapphire Reserve® card to use 60,000 bonus points for groceries and home improvement expenses, that would be roughly $750.
+For example, if you were to use the Pay Yourself Back option with a Chase Sapphire Reserve® card to earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That's $900 toward travel when you redeem through Chase Ultimate Rewards®.
 That’s amazing!
 However, using those same 60,000 bonus points could cover the flights for 2 people that may have cost roughly $1,000 total.
 How you use your points all depends on what your goals and travel plans look like in the upcoming year.

 The program is very easy to use.
 Simply choose from a list of qualified transactions, choose the amount of cash value you want to receive as a statement credit and the credit value will appear on your next card statement.